By default, a grid of dots is displayed on the work area, in order to help with alignment. Toggling this tick box switches the grid on and off.

 By default, hovering your mouse over a symbol will show the connection points for that symbol (see figure below), making it easier to attach a connector to the symbol.
 Toggling this tick box switches this feature on and off.

-By default, the work area appears in page view; it is sized according to the choice of paper size.
+By default, the work area apears in page view; it is sized according to the choice of paper size.
 Unticking this box will cause the work area to fill the entire window.

 It is possible to add a background to a diagram - either a picture image, a solid color background, or both together.
 The first step is to enable this option by ticking the tick box, since it is off by default.
+You will now have two options to choose between.
 If you want a picture background, click on the Image button.
 If you want a solid color background, click on the white color block button.

-After pressing the Image button, a new screen appears:
+Let's us look at picture image backgrounds first.
+After pressing the Image button, a new screen appears.

 Dragging an image or typing a valid image URL into the Image URL field and pressing Apply will cause cause that image to be used as the diagram background.
 If you wish, you can set values for width and height, although it is often easier to make adjustments after seeing the image on your diagram.